paco-valdez/TablePy/README.md

 _____________

-The table is implemented as a list of dicts, it also have value indexes for faster direct lookup for a row by column value.
+The table is implemented as a list of dicts, it also have value indexes for faster direct row lookup by column value.

-To create a Table:
+Create a Table:

     from tablepy.table import Table
     table = Table(['ID','name'])